THE

 REQUEST -

-And now the request, the "unofficial archives" is still missing a few issues.
-If you have any of the following, please send them (or a photocopy) to me as soon as possible.
+of the following, please send them (or a photocopy) to me as soon as possible.

 Thanx.